bonitasoft/bonita-doc/md/customize-living-application-theme.md

 </project>
 ```

-The `artifactId`, `name` and `description` are used to defined the theme metadata (the name used in the URL, the display name, and a description) in the `page.properties`.
+The `artifactId`, `name` and `description` are used to define the theme metadata (the name used in the URL, the display name, and a description) in the `page.properties`.
 NodeJS and NPM version are fixed in the `properties` section.
 The `frontend-maven-plugin` will locally install and use these versions even if you have  NodeJS and NPM already installed in your environment.
 See the [plugin github repository](https://github.com/eirslett/frontend-maven-plugin) for more informations.

 ### SCSS source files